NAMTeam/New_Properties.xml/README.md

 - Public services (Education, Healthcare, Safety) have values that are half those of Maxis, forcing the player to build more civic buildings in line with the BSC Team vision.
 The New_Properties.xml-patches version has values four times those of the BSC Team and twice those of Maxis.
 - Delay in updating this version with new buildings and patches compared to the New_Properties.xml-patches version

+Except for these two differences, the two versions have the same patches, additional buildings, and additional properties created by the DLL Mods

 We strongly recommend choosing the right version for your modding project.
 As a general rule,

 - New_Property.xml -> Recommended for a vanilla or hybrid vanilla experience